INGV/instance/README.md

 * **Sample dataset** (GB) : https://www.pi.ingv.it/instance/sample_dataset

 ## Requirements
-To run the notebooks please make sure teh following packages are properly installed in your environments:
+To run the notebooks please make sure the following packages are properly installed in your environments:
 * python
 * obspy
 * matplotlib